-But step back from the context.
-Clear your head of the fog of hyperbole.
-Allow yourself to listen to The Beatles as a band rather than as a cultural phenomenon, and you’ll remember just how much attitude, wit, sweat, eloquence, melody and – perhaps above all – sheer diversity they packed into their short career.
+Endlessly garlanded and accompanied by fanfare for close to six decades, The Beatles can seem more like an institution than a rock ‘n’ roll band.
+But strip away the context.
+Shake off the fog of hyperbole.
+Allow yourself to revisit The Beatles as a band rather than as a cultural phenomenon, and you’ll be reminded just how much attitude, wit, sweat, eloquence, melody and – perhaps above all – sheer diversity John Lennon, Paul McCartney, George Harrison and Ringo Starr packed into their short run together.

-The Beatles did all that, in just eight years, and left behind a pile of tunes that simply towers over other artists.
-Here, then, are the best albums by The Beatles, and therefore some of the best albums ever to fly the flag of rock’n’roll.
-Don’t agree?
-Send your letters to the usual address.
+The Beatles managed all that, in a whip-smart eight years, and left us with a catalogue of material whose peaks simply tower over the competition.
+Here, then, are the greatest albums by The Beatles, and by logical extension, some of the greatest albums ever to fly the flag of rock’n’roll.

 Sgt.
 Pepper’s Lonely Hearts Club Band (Parlophone, 1967)

-With Lennon’s writing blunted by LSD and Harrison’s sole contribution the tedious Within You Without You, it fell to McCartney to pick up the slack on The Beatles’ defining eighth album.
-Fortunate, then, that the bassist was on the form of his life, coining the title and concept (such as it is) and turning in a brace of classics in Lovely Rita and the title track(s).
+With Lennon’s creative wings clipped by LSD and Harrison testing listener endurance with Within You Without You, it was chiefly down to McCartney to shoulder The Beatles’ defining eighth album.
+Fortunately, the bassist was on the form of his life, coining the title and concept (such as it is) and turning in a brace of classics in Lovely Rita and the title track(s).

-Staggering in its boldness and invention, Sgt.
-Pepper bottles the scattershot influences of its authors to perfection, and by the time the multi-tracked piano brings A Day In The Life clanging to a close, it’s fair to say that, yes, we enjoyed the show.
+Still breathtaking in its invention, Sgt.
+Pepper's Lonely Hearts Club Band catches the kaleidoscope influences of its authors and when the multi-tracked piano brings A Day In The Life clanging to a close, nobody would argue that they enjoyed the show.

 Please Please Me (Parlophone, 1963)

-Heard today, the pressure is still palpable, but the album is all the better for it, with I Saw Her Standing There fairly tearing out of the traps and the irresistible title track confirming that rock ‘n’ roll would never be the same again.
+Revisit Please Please Me today and the pressure is still palpable, but the album is all the better for it, with I Saw Her Standing There tearing out of the blocks and the joyous title track announcing that rock ‘n’ roll was on these shores to stay.

 Abbey Road (Apple/Parlophone, 1969)

-Following the bad-tempered Let It Be sessions of January 1969, McCartney cajoled his bandmates back into the titular studio to make an album “like the old days, like we used to”.
+After the fractious Let It Be sessions of January 1969, McCartney urged his bandmates back into the studio to make an album “like the old days, like we used to”.

 Magical Mystery Tour (Parlophone, 1967)

-The film was rightly savaged, but 1967’s Magical Mystery Tour compilation – cut and pasted from the soundtrack and that year’s non-album cuts – has a strike rate that compares with Sgt.
-Pepper and Revolver.
+The film was mauled, for good reason.
+But 1967’s Magical Mystery Tour compilation – cut and pasted from the soundtrack and that year’s non-album cuts – offers a stream of gold that is arguably unequalled anywhere else in their catalogue.

-‘The Magical Mystery Tour is coming to take you away,’ bellows McCartney in the bells-and-whistles title track.
-And what followed was every bit as escapist as he promised, weaving its way through the psychedelic rock of I Am The Walrus, the sing-it-in-your-sleep chorus of Hello Goodbye and, finally, a brace of Lennon masterpieces in Strawberry Fields Forever and All You Need Is Love, and a flash of McCartney genius in Penny Lane.
+‘The Magical Mystery Tour is coming to take you away,’ roars McCartney in the everything-and-the-kitchen-sink title track – and what follows is just escapist as he promised, hitting the psych-rock of I Am The Walrus, the upbeat but strangely wistful chorus of Hello Goodbye, Macca’s buoyant Penny Lane and a brace of stone-cold Lennon masterpieces in Strawberry Fields Forever and All You Need Is Love.

 Rubber Soul (Parlophone, 1965)